-The horn blows one second before Red #1 makes a dangerous crossing foul in front of the Blue #4.
-The Umpires should award an appropriate penalty to Blue, make sure that five seconds are on the clock and execute the penalty during the same period.
+The horn blows one second before Red #1 makes a dangerous crossing foul in front of Blue #4.
+The Umpires should award an appropriate penalty to Blue.

 After the period has ended and while riding back to the sidelines, Blue #2 informs the Umpire that he needs glasses.
 A "technical" foul should be called, the yellow or red flag waved and the next period started with a penalty.